sigstore/gh-action-sigstore-python/README.md

 [![CI](https://github.com/sigstore/gh-action-sigstore-python/actions/workflows/ci.yml/badge.svg)](https://github.com/sigstore/gh-action-sigstore-python/actions/workflows/ci.yml)
 [![Self-test](https://github.com/sigstore/gh-action-sigstore-python/actions/workflows/selftest.yml/badge.svg)](https://github.com/sigstore/gh-action-sigstore-python/actions/workflows/selftest.yml)

-A GitHub Action that uses [`sigstore-python`](https://github.com/sigstore/sigstore-python) to generate Sigstore signatures.
+This GitHub Action uses [`sigstore-python`](https://github.com/sigstore/sigstore-python) to generate Sigstore signatures. `gh-action-sigstore-python` is the easiest way to [integrate Sigstore into your CI system](https://docs.sigstore.dev/quickstart/quickstart-ci/) and can be used for not only Python projects, but projects in other languages as well.

 > [!IMPORTANT]
 > Are you publishing a package to PyPI?
 If so, you **do not need this action**: